rohit252/graphdb/README.md

+ ''' Project for represnting covid dataset in knowledge graphs using grapgDB'''

 Inside ontology folder, we have two sub-folder (screenshots and graph) and two files (one python file with name read_covid_dataset and turtle file with name covid).

 Steps to follow: